A Shoulder Dystocia Lawsuit Can Be Filed Any Time before the Child Turns 20

 The mother can also experience complications in cases of shoulder dystocia.
 Postpartum hemorrhage and third- or fourth-degree lacerations can result from an obstructed birth that was improperly diagnosed or treated.

 Malpractice during shoulder dystocia can occur if the doctor fails to detect the potential for the obstruction, or fails to act appropriately when the problem arises.
 The medical and emotional consequences of such negligence are life-changing.
 If you and your family are suffering these consequences, you deserve to be compensated.
-Norm Younker and the malpractice team at Younker Hyde Macfarlane handle many cases of shoulder dystocia, and have a comprehensive understanding of how hospitals defend them.
-By using the advanced knowledge of our experts and specialists, we can uncover the details of your child's injury and determine if a suit should be filed.
-Unlike most medical malpractice cases that must be filed within two years of the injury, those involving children can be filed any time before the child turns 20.
-If you have questions about shoulder dystocia or medical malpractice, don't hesitate to contact Younker Hyde Macfarlane today.
+Our team of attorneys at Younker Hyde Macfarlane handle many cases of shoulder dystocia, and have a comprehensive understanding of how hospitals defend them.
+If you have questions about shoulder dystocia or medical malpractice, don't hesitate to contact us online or call us at (801) 335-6467 to set up a consultation.